jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 Today (in summer 2020) only one multimedia MP3 player application exists - see (2).
 So the multimedia MP3 samples of this project together with the ID3v2 standards - see (3), (4) and (5) - may help to build more player applications of multimedia MP3 files, and editor applications as well.

-# About the frames of a ID3v2 tag
+# ID3v2 frames of a multimedia MP3 file
 This table shows some frames of an ID3v2.3 or ID3v2.4 tag.
 There are a lot more frames.
 For more information - see the ID3v2 standards (3), (4) and (5).

 | Frame | Known as                               |